IKIM-Essen/ClusterDocs/docs/tldr.md

 Slurm.
 Interactive tools such as Jupyter and Shiny also run inside bounded allocations and are reached through protected local connections.

+For most users, **VS Code with Remote - SSH is the suggested everyday route** for coding and preparing data analysis.
+It combines the editor, remote file view, Git tools, and terminal in one window.
+VS Code is the interface; Slurm is still where computation runs, and the RCC transfer service is still the route for large data movement.

 ```text
 workstation
     -> approved RCC SSH or files entry point